shubshres/Rain-Alert/README.md

 # Rain-Alert
-Created a program in Python 3 that will text the user if it will rain in their area.
+Created a program in Python 3 that will send an sms notification to the user if it will rain in their area that day.

 This program was created utilizing the twilio api. https://www.twilio.com/